Browser does not support script.

 Research

-During my time as an undergraduate student I took part in a 8 week research project, investigating the levels of DNA damage in sperm cells when exposed to different conditions.
+During my time as an undergraduate student, I took part in an eight week research project, investigating the levels of DNA damage in sperm cells when exposed to different conditions.

-I spent 2 years working as a research technician at The Leeds Institute of Rheumatology & Musculoskeletal Medicine.
+I spent two years working as a research technician at The Leeds Institute of Rheumatology & Musculoskeletal Medicine.